 Credit Spreads and High-Yield Corporate Bonds

-Corporate bonds rated below investment grade (also known as 'high-yield bonds') are generally not impacted by market interest rates.
+Corporate bonds rated below investment grade (also known as 'high-yield bonds') are generally not impacted by falling or rising interest rates.
 There are two primary reasons for this.
 First, when high-yield corporate bonds are quoted on a trading desk, they are quoted on a dollar-price basis, which represents the percentage of par value at which the bond trades.
 For example, in Figure 3, the eBay bonds are quoted at 100.54 / 101.35 on a dollar-price basis.
 This means you could purchase one eBay '42 bond for $1,013.48 or sell one eBay '42 bond for $1,005.42.
 The price of this bond will move up and down due to changes in the underlying credit quality and performance of the bond's issuer, as well as general market conditions.
 This is different than an investment-grade corporate bond, which is quoted as a spread to the benchmark Treasury and can be heavily impacted by changes in Treasury yields.

 Second, while all corporate bond YTMs are composed of the credit spread and the benchmark YTM, for high-yield bonds, the credit spread generally makes up the lion's share of the corporate bond's yield.
-For example, as shown in Figure 2, the Albertsons bonds 7.45% 8/1/29 had an offer-side YTM of 7.15% and a credit spread of 6.63% on April 24, 2020.
+For example, as shown in Figure 2, the Albertsons 7.45% 8/1/29 bonds had an offer-side YTM of 7.15% and a credit spread of 6.63% on April 24, 2020.
 The benchmark Treasury YTM was 0.52%, so the credit spread comprised 93% of the bond's YTM.
 Since the credit spread represents nearly all of the bond's YTM, it's clearly the driver of how the Albertsons' YTM will move up or down and, in turn, the price of the Albertsons bonds.